 - To share your Moment as a link, find its URL.
-On desktop, simply use the address bar and on mobile, tap the share icon.
+On desktop, simply use the address bar, and on mobile, tap the share icon.

 - Select either “Tweet this Moment” to create a tweet with the link for the Moment embedded or copy the URL link to compose and share the link manually

-Afterwards, you can give your Moment a meaningful BL.INK short link.
+Afterward, you can give your Moment a meaningful BL.INK short link.
 When you share your Moment, readers will understand what it means.

 3. Maximize Your Space for Brand Presence and Storytelling

 By creating custom short links with real words, you can drive engagement by making your link a call to action (CTA).
 For example, this tweet translates a long url to a CTA “visit.social/blog-generator” and shows the reader exactly what to do.

 CTAs are directive – such as “get started”, “subscribe” or “register today”.
 If you want your audience to click a link, why not make your CTA the link itself?

 Another great way to make the most out of your space on Twitter is by linking to a landing page.
 There, your audience can learn more about current campaigns or your brand, or you can redirect them to your other content.